The $180 iPod dupe that’s not $180

 Out of curiosity, I did a reverse image search and it’s apparently (also sold as?) the Innioasis Y1, and a bit cheaper on Amazon (which also has an even cheaper 64GB option, if you just want to try it out).

-It has a standard USB C port, doesn’t have a ton of storage but it’s not seriously hurting there (even using FLAC, 128GB will fit thousands of songs and hundreds of albums), claims 25 hours of music playback on a battery, and with decent IEMs or the Sennheiser HD 25s, I don’t always need a balanced output.
-I may yet pick one up to play around with.
-Take it places I wouldn’t necessarily take my Walkman or vintage iPod mini.
-Would be nice to have a click wheel again on a modern device that can play FLAC without having to boot into RockBox.
+It has a standard USB C port, doesn’t have a ton of storage but it’s not seriously hurting there (even using FLAC, 128GB will fit thousands of songs and hundreds of albums), claims 25 hours of music playback on a battery, has Bluetooth support, and for listening to cans with cords, with decent IEMs or the Sennheiser HD 25s, I don’t always need a balanced output.

 Comments